Faculty and Staff

 years.
 He is currently a Professor of Art at Montgomery College-Rockville Campus,

-where he teaches courses in two-dimensional design and color theory.
-Michael has a
+where he teaches courses in two-dimensional design and introduction to drawing.
+Michael

 See Michael's sample gallery.